doodlewind/react-ssd1306/docs/tutorial.md

 > Note that when using ESM in QuickJS, you must add a `.js` suffix to the path.
 This is consistent with the requirements for direct usage of ESM in the browser.

-However, QuickJS does not directly support “that kind of React we write everyday”.
+However, QuickJS does not directly support "that kind of React we write everyday".
 After all, the famous JSX is just a dialect, not an industry standard.
 As a workaround, I introduced an auxiliary Node.js environment, packaging the code with Rollup, translating them into ESM format, and handing the output to QuickJS.
 The `node_modules` of this auxiliary environment is less than 10MB in size, the configuration details are omitted here.

 So here comes the question, does `qjs react.js` really work?
 That’s where React's design shines.
 When React 16.0 was released two years ago, React has separated the upper layer's `react` and the lower layer's default DOM renderer `react-dom`.
 A standalone `react-reconciler` package is designed in the middle, implementing the Fiber scheduler.
 So the `react` package does not rely on the DOM, and can be run independently in a pure JS environment.
 Although such architecture increases the overall size, it is very useful for us to customize the render backend.
 How can we verify if React works?
 Try writing a simplest stateless component: